gyk-jane/pali-canon-db/README.md

 #### Languages Table

-This table lists the languages used in the database.
+Lists the languages used in the database.

 - `lang`: Language code
 - `lang_name`: Full name of the language

 #### TextInfo Table

-This table contains metadata about each text in the Pali Canon.
+Contains metadata about each text in the Pali Canon.

 - `uid`: Unique identifier for each text
 - `parent_uid`: Identifier of the parent text (for hierarchical organization)